 Foods That Cause Cravings

-Some foods will cause you to crave even more—like a vicious circle, you know?
+Some types of food will cause you to crave even more—like a vicious circle, you know?

 Carbs: Yes, we do need carbs as they are part of the macronutrient picture (carbs, fats, protein) but if you constantly eat carb-rich foods like pasta and bread, your body will crave more.